-Within the college, the doctoral program is led by the Doctoral Program Director and Program Coordinator in consultation with the Doctoral Committee, which is comprised of faculty representatives, one representative of the doctoral students, the Director of Graduate Operations as a voting ex officio member, and the college's Assistant Dean for Academic Programs and Senior Associate Dean as non-voting ex officio members.
+Within the college, the doctoral program is led by the Doctoral Program Director and Program Coordinator in consultation with the Doctoral Committee, which is comprised of faculty representatives, one representative of the doctoral students, the Director of Graduate Operations as a non-voting ex officio member, and the college's Assistant Dean for Academic Programs as a non-voting ex officio member.
 The meetings of the Doctoral Committee are open to anyone interested in participating.
 However, due to legal requirements related to privacy, meetings or portions of meetings where the Doctoral Committee addresses issues pertaining to individual students or applicants to the college are not open to students.